 "Own your hometown first" assumes your hometown is your best remaining opportunity.
 Once you're established, it usually isn't.
 The cheapest growth is often one town over, cheaper than squeezing out the last few points at home.

-More on picking that next town in the adjacent market play.
+More on picking that next town.